JuliaBerry/juliaberry.github.io/index.md

 <div class="text-center"><iframe width="560" height="315" src="https://www.youtube.com/embed/EvJ-OvTC5eE" frameborder="0" allowfullscreen></iframe></div>

-# Installing Julia (Recommended)
+# Installation
+There are several ways to install julia on a Raspberry Pi listed below.

-The easiest way to install Julia is by downloading the 32-bit (ARMv7-a hard float) prebuilt binary from [the JuliaLang website](https://julialang.org/downloads/).
+## The recommended way - Download the prebuilt binary
+To install the newest available version of Julia, download the 32-bit (ARMv7-a hard float) prebuilt binary from the [JuliaLang website](https://julialang.org/downloads/).
+Below is a sequence of commands automates the process by downloading julia 1.6.7 for the Raspberry Pi, unpacking the downloaded `tar.gz` file, deleting the compressed file, making a folder `$HOME/.julia/my_installs`, and moving your Julia installation there.
+Of course, one should change the commands as one sees fit:

+    curl https://julialang-s3.julialang.org/bin/linux/armv7l/1.6/julia-1.6.7-linux-armv7l.tar.gz --output $HOME/julia-1.6.7-linux-armv7l.tar.gz
+    tar -xzf $HOME/julia-1.6.7-linux-armv7l.tar.gz
+    rm $HOME/julia-1.6.7-linux-armv7l.tar.gz
+    mkdir -p $HOME/.julia/my_installs
+    mv $HOME/julia-1.6.7 $HOME/.julia/my_installs

+Finally, you probably want to add `$HOME./julia/my_installs/bin` to path.
+To do this, open `$HOME/.profile` in your text editor of choice, and add the following lines at the bottom of the file:

+    #=== My own edits ===#
+    PATH="$HOME/.julia/my_installs/julia-1.6.7/bin:$PATH"

+## The easy way - Via `apt`
-An older version of Julia (1.0.3) is also available via `apt` in Raspbian, we hope to update this to the latest version in the near future.
-(This is the easiest way to install Julia and it adds Julia to PATH automatically.)
+Julia 1.5.3 is available via `apt` in Raspberry Pi OS.
+This adds `julia` to PATH automatically:

     sudo apt install julia

-Please read below if you would like to compile Julia instead of installing Julia using the methods above.

-# Compiling Julia
+## The hard way - Compiling Julia from source

-If you have installed Julia following the instructions above, there is no need to compile Julia.
-This method takes a very long time and takes up a lot of storage.

-For those who are interested in compiling Julia, instructions can be found [over here](compile.md)
+This is the most difficult method, and is not needed if one of the methods above worked for you.
+Building Julia from source on a Raspberry Pi takes a very long time, and takes up a lot of storage.
+But for those who are interested in compiling Julia, instructions can be found [over here](compile.md).

-# IJulia notebook
+## Installing IJulia notebook
 This is **optional**, and is only for those who need [Jupyter Notebook](https://jupyter.org/).

 Jupyter will need to be installed manually, as the automatic Conda installer does not work on the ARM architecture.
 Generally, running